neilsly/WVDWorkshop/2 - Configuring Azure AD Connect with AD DS.md

 ### Task 2: Disabling IE Enhanced Security

-In an effort to simplify tasks in this lab, we will start by disabling [IE Enhanced Security](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-esc).
+In an effort to simplify tasks in this workshop, we will start by disabling [IE Enhanced Security](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-esc).

 1. Once connected to the domain controller, open Server Manager if it does not start automatically.